 - Build your own ZigBee light strips..!

 Philips Hue’s Lightstrip Plus range is the leader in the pack at the moment, although this is mainly due to the brand name, quality of the Hue app and its third party integrations compared to the direct Hue Lightstrip quality.
+They are also a bit wider than average, which can be a problem if you’re running them in a diffuser channel.

 Heck, when compared to the LIFX Z strips (which are WiFi based), many YouTube reviews find that LIFX Z is clearly better: